Cuatrecasas > Mexico City, Mexico > Firm Profile

 We combine our local resources in Mexico with our network of offices in Latin America and the rest of the world to offer clients a unique experience that adds value to their businesses.

-In Latin America, we have a team made up of over 200 professionals distributed in our four local offices in Lima, Bogotá, Mexico City and Santiago.
+Latin America is a key region for the firm.
+We currently have around 250 professionals working in the region at our four local offices located in Bogotá, Lima, Mexico City and Santiago.
 They work seamlessly and use the synergies between offices to provide our clients with comprehensive domestic and cross-border advice, as well as in matters that require efficient coordination between several jurisdictions.

 Our clients include many leading Mexican and other Latin American companies as well as a mix of international players from Spain, Portugal and around the globe.